SethThyer/SethThyer/README.md

 # Hi, I'm Seth.
-#### I mainly use Github to maintain projects and personal files accross machines.
+<h3> I mainly use Github to maintain projects and personal files accross machines.<h3/>

 ## You Can Find Me At These Places 🌐:
 <a href="https://twitter.com/Seth06098372" >Twitter<a/>